thanamn/me-when-i/docs/03_acknowledgments.md

 ---
 # Acknowledgments

 This thesis began, quite unexpectedly, as a passing comment during a conversation with my friend **Jeng** - a moment of shared absurdity that became the seed for a far more serious inquiry.
-I owe her my deepest thanks for that spark, as well as for her constant curiosity, good humor, and unwavering support throughout this journey.
+I owe him my deepest thanks for that spark, as well as for his constant curiosity, good humor, and unwavering support throughout this journey.

 Although this work was undertaken without a formal advisor, I am grateful to the many friends and colleagues who engaged with my ideas, challenged my thinking, and tolerated more conversations about meme structure than anyone should reasonably endure.
 Your presence shaped this work just as much as any academic framework.